 “Blockchain technology has such a wide range of transformational use cases, from recreating the plumbing of Wall Street to creating financial sovereignty in the farthest regions of the world.”

-Blockchain has the power to revolutionize the ways which Human Resource pros approach many of their daily tasks.
+Blockchain has the power to revolutionize the ways in which Human Resource pros approach many of their daily tasks.
 It encrypts networks where individuals and companies can share information securely, enabling recruiters to verify employee data, including educational and career achievements.
 Below are 5 ways in which blockchain can impact HR.

 Protects HR from Cyber Criminals

 Human Resource Management is involved in dealing with a lot of sensitive personal and financial data.
 The department receives and stores information relating to pay, health insurance, finance and banking, disciplinary records are at risk of being exploited.
 But with blockchain records are decentralized, reducing the ability of the criminals to gain access to the data.

 The Recruiting and Hiring Process will be Transformed

 Standard methods of seeking out candidates, determining they are worth pursuing or not, conducting a pre-hire verification process can be taking too long.
 Potential hires may tweak or fabricate references, so hiring managers to wait days to have detailed information on past employees due to liability purposes.
 Blockchain can help out of the process, which means that employers and applicants can get answers they need quickly.
 Employee records can be stored on the blockchain database which includes employment history, letters of recommendation, educational records and more.

 An organization that adopts blockchain can automate the process and enable workers to be paid instantly through the use of smart contracts.
 With a smart contract, this will make companies more attractive to remote workers.

 Blockchain can Improve the Accuracy of Time and Attendance Data